hmcts/hwf-staffapp/features/README.md

 ### Running cross browser and device tests using Sauce Labs

-Replace 'SAUCE_USERNAME' and 'SAUCE_ACCESS_KEY' in hwf-publicapp/.env.test with your account details
+Replace 'SAUCE_USERNAME' and 'SAUCE_ACCESS_KEY' in hwf-staffapp/.env.test with your account details

 Run tunnel:
+Go to your Terminal

+Go to the path where you've downloaded Sauce connect folder
+Example: cd Downloads/sc-4.6.2-osx

+Run below command
-$ ~/sc-4.4.7-osx/bin/sc -u <SAUCE_USERNAME> -k <SAUCE_ACCESS_KEY> --se-port 4449
+$ bin/sc -u <SAUCE_USERNAME> -k <SAUCE_ACCESS_KEY> --se-port 4449

 Replace <SAUCE_USERNAME> and <SAUCE_ACCESS_KEY> with your account details

 Wait for 'Sauce Connect is up, you may start your tests.'

 [Add the tag '@saucelabs' to a scenario/s that you want to run.]

-To run Sauce Labs feature using specific browser:
+To run Sauce Labs feature using a specific browser:
-$ DRIVER=saucelabs SAUCELABS_BROWSER=ie11_win7 cucumber --tags @saucelabs
+$ DRIVER=saucelabs SAUCELABS_BROWSER=chrome_win_latest cucumber --tags @saucelabs

 To run Sauce Labs feature on all devices and browsers:
 $ bin/run_saucelabs